 According to the international standards for neurological and functional classification of spinal cord injury, a spinal cord injury (SCI) is an insult to the spinal cord resulting in a change, either temporary or permanent, in its normal motor, sensory, or autonomic function.
-Definitions include: 16
+Definitions include:

-- Tetraplegia (preferred to "quadriplegia"): This term refers to impairment or loss of motor and/or sensory function in the cervical segments of the spinal cord due to damage of neural elements within the spinal canal.
+- Tetraplegia (preferred to quadriplegia) is a term referring to impairment or loss of motor and/or sensory function in the cervical segments of the spinal cord due to damage of neural elements within the spinal canal.
 Tetraplegia results in impairment of function in the arms as well as typically in the trunk, legs and pelvic organs, i.e. including the four extremities.
-It does not include brachial plexus lesions or injury to peripheral nerves outside the neural canal. - Paraplegia: This term refers to impairment or loss of motor and/or sensory function in the thoracic, lumbar or sacral (but not cervical) segments of the spinal cord, secondary to damage of neural elements within the spinal canal.
+It does not include brachial plexus lesions or injury to peripheral nerves outside the neural canal. - Paraplegia refers to impairment or loss of motor and/or sensory function in the thoracic, lumbar or sacral (but not cervical) segments of the spinal cord, secondary to damage of neural elements within the spinal canal.
 With paraplegia, arm functioning is spared, but, depending on the level of injury, the trunk, legs and pelvic organs may be involved.
-The term is used in referring to cauda equina and conus medullaris injuries, but not to lumbosacral plexus lesions or injury to peripheral nerves outside the neural canal.
+The term is used in referring to cauda equina and conus medullaris injuries, but not to lumbosacral plexus lesions or injury to peripheral nerves outside the neural canal (Kirshblum et al., 2011).

-Functional electrical stimulation (FES):
+Functional Electrical Stimulation (FES)

-A treatment modality in which electrical impulses are applied to intact peripheral nerves supplying paralyzed muscles in order to produce functional movement and stimulate contractions of those muscles to promote recovery of motor function.
+Functional electrical stimulation is a treatment modality in which electrical impulses are applied to intact peripheral nerves supplying paralyzed muscles in order to produce functional movement and stimulate contractions of those muscles to promote recovery of motor function.
 FES systems consist of a stimulator that produces electrical pulses, electrodes that deliver the electric pulses to the appropriate sites, lead wires connecting the stimulator to the electrodes, and a control unit that provides power and commands for the system.
 FES may be delivered via surface (transcutaneous), percutaneous, or fully implanted systems.
 In the transcutaneous systems, electrodes are placed on the skin, and the stimulator/control unit is worn on the body.
 Percutaneous systems use electrodes that are implanted in the muscles for activation.
 The electrode lead wires pass through the skin and are connected to an external stimulator/control unit that is worn on the body.
 For fully implanted systems, the electrodes, lead wires, and stimulator are implanted under the skin.
 Electrodes may be implanted on a muscle surface, within a muscle, or around or adjacent to a nerve.
 In this case, the stimulator receives power and commands through a radio-frequency telemetry link to an external control unit.
 For all FES systems, electrodes are placed over or as close as possible to the nerves or motor points of muscles to be activated.
-For any given muscle, a motor point is the site where electrical stimulation (ES) produces the strongest and most isolated contraction with the lowest level of stimulation.
+For any given muscle, a motor point is the site where electrical stimulation (ES) produces the strongest and most isolated contraction with the lowest level of stimulation (Hayes, 2022).

-The U.S. Food and Drug Administration (FDA) approved the Parastep I (Sigmedics, Inc.), electrical stimulation device for quadriplegics on April 20, 1994 under PMA No. P900038 as a class III device.
-2 completed a training program which consists of at least 32 physical therapy sessions with the device over a period of three months; and - o training must be directly performed by the physical therapists as part of a one-on-one training program; and - ☐ Be at least 6-month post recovery spinal cord injury and restorative surgery;
+The U.S. Food and Drug Administration (FDA) approved the Parastep I (Sigmedics, Inc.), electrical stimulation device for quadriplegics on April 20, 1994 under PMA No. P900038 as a class III device (FDA, 1994).